Graphical functions and single-valued multiple polylogarithms: Single-valued multiple polylogarithms

 where $a\in\{0,1\}$.
 Note that $u$ has at least length 4 so that an inductive algorithm rapidly terminates. \begin{ex} For words $w$ with length at most two we have

 For words $w$ of length three with $c_{aw}\neq0$ in (\ref{weightfour}) antiholomorphic integration picks up a $\zeta(3)$ term (for $P^0_w(z)$ see definition \ref{P0def}),

 \end{ex} Equation (\ref{intonw}) uses $\x_1'$ to give a formula for antiholomorphic integration.
 Likewise the construction of the basis $P_w$ uses $\x_1'$.
-In practice the definition of $\x_1'$ via generating functions (\ref{x1cond}) is only accessible to low weights ($\approx11$).
+The series $\x_1'$ grows rapidly with the weight.
+Therefore $\x_1'$ is only accessible up to weight $\approx11$.
 An alternative approach to integration of MZVs provides holomorphic and antiholomorphic integration without using $\x_1'$ and enables us to construct the basis $P_w$ to high weights ($\approx30$).
 We need the following propositions: \begin{prop} Let $P\in\sP$ be a SVMP.
 Then

 where $\delta_{a,0}$ is the Kronecker delta. \end{prop} \begin{proof} By linearity we may assume without restriction that $P=P_w$ for some word $w$.
 We use induction over the length of $w$.
 If $w=\emptyset$ then $\int_0\frac{1}{\zz-a}\dd\zz=\ln(z-a)(\zz-a)$ and (\ref{limeq0}) follows.
 For the word $wb$, $b\in\{0,1\}$, we obtain from (\ref{intonw}) by induction